pfeilbr/brianpfeil.com/content/post/aws-services/index.md

 * custom error responses - http error codes mapped to response page paths
 * georestrictions
 * lambda@edge - headers only requests, rewrite URLs, server-side rendering (SSR), auth, etc.
+* cloudfront functions - run lightweight JavaScript code
+  * no network and file system access.
+  * max run time - run less than 1 ms.
+  * Where a Lambda@Edge is deployed to one of the 13 regional edge locations, Cloudfront Functions are deployed even further down and closer to the viewer at one of the 280+ edge locations
 * cache invalidations
 * non GET HTTP methods support.  must explicitly turn on support for PUT, POST, PATCH, etc.
 * WAF association